PokerKit: A Comprehensive Python Library for Fine-Grained Multi-Variant Poker Game Simulations: Features and Capabilities

 \subsection{Hand Evaluation}

 Beyond its use of providing a simulated poker environment, PokerKit serves as a valuable resource for evaluating poker hands.
-It supports the largest selection of hand types in any mainstream open-source poker library.
+The hand evaluation component in PokerKit offers a high-level Pythonic programmatic interface for hand evaluation, as demonstrated in Figure \ref{fig:evaluation}.
+It supports the largest selection of hand types in any mainstream open-source poker library, and can easily be extended to support custom hand types.
 This makes it an invaluable tool for users interested in studying the statistical properties of poker, regardless of their interest in game simulations.